-This year the inspected parcels were located in the south end of the county.
-They are located in the jurisdictions of Federal Way, Kent, Renton, Des Moines and South King County.
-These inspections totaled 43 parcels representing 33 separate facilities.
-These inspected parcels, out of the 255 total parcels in this specialty assignment, represent 17.00% of this specialty's total parcel count.
-The physical inspection and its quantity of parcels is made to comply, as required, with WAC 458-07-015 - 4(a).
-In the City of Federal Way there are an additional 5 parcels representing 4 facilities that will be inspected this year.
-These additional parcels have incomplete new construction and require a revisit to update the data and percentages complete, which will double as inspected properties.
-These additional parcels will increase the inspected total to 48 parcels or 18.97%.
+This year the inspected parcels were located on the east side of the county.
+They are found in the jurisdictions of Bellevue, Kirkland, Redmond, Issaquah, and Carnation.
+These inspections totaled 44 parcels representing 39 separate facilities.
+Out of the 262 total parcels in this specialty assignment, these inspected parcels represent 16.8% of this specialty's total parcel count.
 An exterior observation of these properties was made with efforts to verify the accuracy and completeness of property characteristic data that affect value with the on-site property managers.